System Overview

 - Vendor events: backlog from

-- Consent snapshot + token: per
+synheart-wearadapters. - Consent snapshot + token: per

-- Upload queue: persistent SQLite at
+subject_id. - Upload queue: persistent SQLite at

-- SRM snapshot: longitudinal state restored from
+<data_dir>/ingest_upload_queue_<subject_id>.sqlite. - SRM snapshot: longitudinal state restored from

-srm_<subject_id>.json and platform secure storage.
+srm_<subject_id>.jsonand platform secure storage.

 Cloud Storage